-- 1. In the Applications menu, navigate to the TOOLS section, and select Graphs.
+- In the module navigation menu, select Tools > Graphs.
 The Graphs page appears. - 2.
 Select Browse, and then select a graph from the catalog. - Select Open.
 The selected graph appears in the Graph Result workspace. - 4.
-Select T. The Print window appears. - 5.
+Select 1.
+The Print window appears. - 5.
 Select Save as PDF as the destination, and then select Save.
-The Save As window appears. - Select a location for the file and enter a file name, and then select Save.
+The Save As window appears. - 6.
+Select a location for the file and enter a file name, and then select Save.
 The graph is saved as a PDF document to the selected location on your local drive.